Locally advanced squamous cell carcinoma of the head and neck: Approaches combining chemotherapy and radiation therapy

 ●Induction (neoadjuvant) chemotherapy (chemotherapy prior to surgery and/or RT)

 ●Concurrent chemoradiotherapy, in which chemotherapy is administered at the same time as RT.
-This approach has included variant schedules in which cycles of induction chemotherapy are alternated with RT .
+This approach has included various schedules in which cycles of induction chemotherapy are alternated with RT .
 Newer targeted therapies can also be combined with concurrent radiation.

 - Lefebvre JL, Rolland F, Tesselaar M, et al. Phase 3 randomized trial on larynx preservation comparing sequential vs alternating chemotherapy and radiotherapy.
 J Natl Cancer Inst 2009; 101:142.